jacknpoe/todos_juros/README.md

 Some files are unreadable, as they are binary and must be opened or imported into the dialect environments, such as AppleSoft BASIC, Smalltalk, Snap! and twinBASIC.
 StarLogo Nova does not save to a file, so only the URL is available: https://www.slnova.org/jacknpoe/projects/941781/.

-Some dialects will not yet have the solution because they lack support for necessary features, such as floating-point numbers (for example, languages ​​like Solidity, which run on Ethereum).
+Some dialects will not yet have the solution because they lack support for necessary features, such as floating-point numbers (for example, dialects ​​like Solidity, which run on Ethereum).
 Other dialects have other problems, such as being outdated and not running or compiling on current systems.
 Dialects that are, in fact, Turing tarpits, such as Agda, will be ignored.

 Some versions have implementations of the `ln()` function for natural logarithms and `exp()` for Euler's number raised to a power.
 Then, the `pow()` exponentiation functions were built from basic mathematical operations.
 The B (BCause implementation) dialect, in addition to these functions, has implemented fixed-point arithmetic (multiplication, division, conversions).

 The `jurosParaAcrescimo()` function in Jakt has an optimized version of compound interest calculation, reducing the time required by almost half, although the Jakt solution includes its own implementations of the `ln()` and `exp()` functions, which were tested in an interpreted way, and are therefore slow.
 This optimization will not be applied to the other implementations, to maintain the homogeneity of the algorithms, and the normal calculation has been kept commented in the code.

+The Bend dialect has two solutions.
+The first uses a map (structure {1:..., 2:...}) to simulate arrays, which is not scalable.
+The second uses functions to map payments and weights from the index, which is scalable.
+Both have been maintained for historical and didactic reasons.
+Numerical precision is limited (24-bit float), which affects the final result.

 The most common output for tests is: